elbecerrasoto/gym-cellular-automata/README.md

 Contributions to _Gym Cellular Automata_ are always welcome.
 Feel free to open _pull requests_.

-:zebra: :lion: :monkey: :elephant: We aim to have a _zoo_ of Cellular Automata Environments.
+:zebra: :lion: :monkey: :elephant: I aiming for a _zoo_ of Cellular Automata Environments.
 Thus _the more the merrier_.

 This project adheres to the following practices: